-50. Paragraphs 51-56, in addition to paragraphs 43-49, apply when the financial performance and financial position of a foreign operation are translated into a presentation currency, so that the foreign operation can be included in the financial statements of the reporting entity by consolidation, proportionate consolidation, or the equity method.
+- 50. Paragraphs 51-56, in addition to paragraphs 43-49, apply when the financial performance and financial position of a foreign operation are translated into a presentation currency, so that the foreign operation can be included in the financial statements of the reporting entity by consolidation, or the equity method. - 51.
+The incorporation of the financial performance and financial position of a foreign operation with those of the reporting entity follows normal consolidation procedures, such as the elimination of balances and transactions within an economic entity (see MPSAS 35, Consolidated Financial Statements.)

-- 51. The incorporation of the financial performance and financial position of a foreign operation with those of the reporting entity follows normal consolidation procedures, such as the elimination of balances and transactions within an economic entity (see MPSAS 6 and MPSAS 8, Interests in Joint Ventures.) - 52.
-However, a monetary asset (or liability) within an economic entity, whether short-term or long-term, cannot be eliminated against the corresponding liability (or asset) within an economic entity without showing the results of currency fluctuations in the consolidated financial statements.
-This is because the monetary item: - (a) Represents a commitment to convert one currency into another, and - (b) Exposes the reporting entity to a gain or loss through currency fluctuations.
+- 52. However, a monetary asset (or liability) within an economic entity, whether short-term or long-term, cannot be eliminated against the corresponding liability (or asset) within an economic entity without showing the results of currency fluctuations in the consolidated financial statements.
+This is because the monetary item: - (a) Represents a commitment to convert one currency into another; and - (b) Exposes the reporting entity to a gain or loss through currency fluctuations.